Life Insurance: The Ultimate Guide

 However, in recent times, return of premium (ROP) insurance or life insurance cashback policies have surged in popularity.

-This specialist type of life insurance enables policyholders to receive a percentage of their premiums back from the provider if they do not pass away during the term.
+This specialist type of life insurance enables policyholders to receive a percentage of their premiums back, in cash, from the provider if they do not pass away during the term.

 It may not be the full amount, but it’s nice to know that your premiums won’t have gone to waste if you do not pass away during the term.